shudaniel/mapache-news/README.md

 ## To Run

- - Run this on a separate terminal window at all times: npm run-script watch
- - If you do not, then the code will not update.
+ - Run this on a separate terminal window at all times: npm run-script watch.
+If you do not, then the code will not update.
 This is also where compiler errors will show.
  - You must relaunch the server everytime you make a change (sorry I don't know how to change this)
- - To run code, do: ./mvnw spring-boot:run
+ - To launch server, do: ./mvnw spring-boot:run
+ - Don't forget to manually add this: timelines-6d652-firebase-adminsdk-m2lpy-fc11e8e9c0.json into the root directory.